Georgia Eviction Notice

 Legal Process for Eviction

-- If the tenant does not comply, file a dispossessory affidavit with the local court.
+If tenants do not comply, landlords file a dispossessory affidavit with the local court.

-- If the court rules in favor of the landlord, obtain a writ of possession to remove the tenant.
+If courts rule in favor of landlords, they obtain a writ of possession to remove tenants.

 Important Considerations